$86.59-$107.27 hourly / $15,009.20-$18,593.77 monthly / $180,110.40-$223,125.24 annual

-Five years of recent full-time, paid, professional-level experience in a senior human resources management position with responsibility for agency/corporate-wide strategies and operational plans for multiple human resources functions for an organization employing 500 or more employees.
+Five years of recent full-time, paid, professional-level experience in a senior human resources management position, which included responsibility for agency/corporate-wide strategies and operational plans for multiple human resources functions, for an organization employing 500 or more employees.
 Experience must have included the supervision of staff, which included professional-level employees.
 Experience with a public educational institution is desirable.

 A valid Class “C” California driver's license must be obtained within 10 days of establishing residency in the State of California.